grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 Using what we learned by formulating the Statement, it was easy to give it a name.

-TODO TODOTODO TODO TODO TODO TODO TODO

 Start by invoking a method if you have one
 ------------------------------------------

+If preconditions for this approach are met, it's the most straightforward one and I use it a lot[^lookfordetailsinchapter2].

-Sometimes, we have to add a new class that must implement an existing interface.
+Many times, we have to add a new class that implements an already existing interface.
 The interface imposes what methods the new class must support.
-If this point is already decided, we can start our Statement by first calling the method and then discovering what we need to supply.
+If the method signatures are already decided, we can start our Statement with a call to one of the methods and then figure out the rest of the context we need to make it run properly.

 ### Example

+TODOTODO TODO TODO TODO TODO

-Suppose we have an application that, among other things, handles importing an existing database from another instance of the application.
+Imagine we have an application that, among other things, handles importing an existing database exported from another instance of the application.
 Given that the database is large and importing it can be a lengthy process, a message box is displayed each time a user performs the import.
 Assuming the user's name is Johnny, the message box displays the message "Johnny, please sit down and enjoy your coffee for a few minutes as we take time to import your database."
 The class that implements this looks like:

 ```csharp
 public class FriendlyMessages